6 Signs It’s Time for Your Child to Get a Phone

 Don’t be shy about testing your kid’s level of responsibility.
 Please pay attention to how honest they are about what they’re doing with their friends.
 Give them responsibilities such as savings goals and chores.
 See how diligent they are in following through with those responsibilities.
 These smaller duties will prove very telling when deciding whether or not your kid is ready for a phone.

-2. They’re away from home a lot and need a way to communicate.
+2. They’re often away from home and need a way to communicate.

-A kid-friendly phone provides a means for your child to communicate when they’re away from home.
+A kid-friendly phone allows your child to communicate while away from home.
 The ability to communicate is one of the primary reasons most parents consider a phone for their kids.

-As kids enter their teen years, they start to spend more time with friends.
-This means shopping excursions, having sleepovers, going out to eat, and more.
+As kids enter their teen years, they start spending more time with friends.
+This means shopping excursions, sleepovers, going out to eat, and more.
 You’ll want to have a way to talk with them while they’re not at home.

 If your kid is starting to spend more time away from home, it may be time for their first phone.
 By having a way to communicate with them, you can ensure their safety and your peace of mind.
-You may want to consider using a child tracking app at first.
-Once you’ve built a sufficient level of mutual trust, they can text you updates while they’re out and about.
+You may want to consider using a child-tracking app at first.
+Once you’ve built sufficient mutual trust, they can text you updates while out and about.

 3. You have safety concerns that a phone could solve.

 For many parents, a phone raises various safety concerns.
-Many parents don’t realize that a phone can actually make their child safer when used appropriately.
-If your child is ready for the responsibility of having a phone, having, one can actually contribute to keeping them safe.
+Many parents don’t realize that a phone can make their children safer when used appropriately.
+If your child is ready to have a phone, having one can contribute to keeping them safe.

-Think about it this way.
-If your kid has a phone, you’ll always be able to know where they are.
-They’ll be able to call you in case of an emergency.
-Once your child matures up to a smartphone, there are several safety apps available for download, too.
+Think about it this way: If your kid has a phone, you’ll always know where they are, and they’ll be able to call you in case of an emergency.
+Once your child matures to a smartphone, several safety apps are also available for download.

 4. They’ve shown an interest in learning how to handle technology.

-When your kid starts demonstrating that they’re interested in more than just games, they may be ready for a phone.
+When your kid demonstrates interest in more than just games, they may be ready for a phone.
 Kids typically like to use their phones for things such as games and watching videos with their friends.
 On the other hand, adults tend to use their phones for more serious matters such as communication, organization, and learning.

 Nowadays, many different careers require a certain level of proficiency in technology.
-Since technology is used across various careers, it’s a good idea for your kid to learn some fundamentals early.
-We live in a digital world, and learning these essential skills early is never a bad idea.
+Since technology is used across various jobs, it’s a good idea for your kid to learn some fundamentals early.
+We live in a digital world, and knowing these essential skills early is never bad.
 A phone can be a great way for your kid to test the waters.
-They can learn how to use the phone independently and be better equipped to use more complex technology in the future.
+They can learn how to use the telephone independently and be better equipped to use more complex technology in the future.

 5. They’ve demonstrated critical thinking skills.

-One big reason a kid getting a phone can be such a risky decision is access to social media.
+One big reason a kid getting a phone can be risky is access to social media.
 Social media can be uniquely troublesome because it presents a real danger to children.
-Often, they end up distracted, which can take their attention away from other important things such as social interaction and school work.
+Often, they end up distracted, which can take their attention away from other important things, such as social interaction and school work.
 This is why children need critical thinking skills before getting a phone that offers this level of access to the internet.

 6. They’ve developed other healthy habits.